 Is all this making your head hurt?
 Ohh, but there's so much more.
 Stay tuned.

 If you're thinking of rebuilding all this, don't.
-Learn from people who've done it before and made it open-source.
+Learn from people who've done it before.